-1. Log in to your My CFRE account on the CFRE International website to verify your name and contact information.
+- 1. Log in to your My CFRE account on the CFRE International website to verify your name and contact information.
 Your first and last name, as entered in your contact information at My CFRE, must match your government-issued photo identification document.
-Your contact information will be used for all subsequent correspondence from CFRE International, including sending your certificate when you pass.

-2. Select your application from the dropdown in your My CFRE Account.
-Select details and go to the scheduling section of the application to be connected to the Pearson VUE site to select your exam date and time.
+Your contact information will be used for all subsequent correspondence from CFRE International, including sending your certificate when you pass. - 2.
+Once you have logged in, hover your mouse over My Account from the menu at the top and scroll down to Pearson VUE Services.
+Click the link to be logged into the Pearson VUE online system to schedule your CFRE exam.